anjumshaik7/ml-model-houseprice-soulai/README.md

 RMSE : 275356.06401834794

-##NOTE: For detailed summary of model building.
-Kindly check  "House_Price_Prediction.ipynb" file.
+## NOTE: For detailed summary of model building Kindly check  "House_Price_Prediction.ipynb" file.

 ## Below are the images demonstrating the project execution using FastAPI